List of DTT channels in the United Kingdom

 This is a list of the current channels available on digital terrestrial television (DTT) in the United Kingdom, and those that have been removed.

 Almost all channels broadcast on DTT are free-to-air, with a limited number of subscription channels (requiring a subscription to a pay-TV package) and pay-per-view channels (requiring a one-off payment to view an event) also available.
 Most free-to-air channels are promoted as part of the Freeview line-up.

-All multiplexed H.222 transports for HDTV (1080i) channels use DVB-T2 256-QAM modulation.
-Local channels on the LTVmux use DVB-T QPSK modulation.
-All other transports for PAL (576i), radio and interactive channels use DVB-T 64-QAM modulation.
+The vast majority of multiplexed channels use DVB-T 64-QAM modulation, for PAL (576i), radio and interactive channels.
+HDTV (1080i) channels use DVB-T2 256-QAM modulation and H.222 transports, while local channels use DVB-T QPSK modulation.
 All HD channels are encoded in H.264 and subject to a MPEG-LA controlled transmission patent licensing tax which is included in the Freeview broadcaster cost and varies on viewership figures.
 This tax is currently paid via one of three registered licensees: the BBC, ITV and Sky plc.
 The SD channels continue to use H.262, which does not incur any additional transmission costs.

+Below is an overview of the multiplexes in use: